 Each kit comes with precision cut components crafted from durable MDF that's not only waterproof but also rust and termite resistant.
 All of the pieces snap together using a patented tool free interlocking system.
-It's so easy to assemble that four able-bodied adults can get the job done in a single afternoon.
+Keep in mind; you'll need to place this tiny house on a solid foundation like a concrete slab.

 05 of 08

-A professionally built tiny house on average costs $70,000.
+A professionally built tiny house on average costs $85,000.
 While most are tricked out with features that make them worth every penny, most people (myself included) can't afford them.
-That’s what makes DIYing so appealing.
-If you have expert building skills, you can create a livable home for a fraction of the cost.
+That’s what makes building it yourself so appealing.
+If you have expert construction skills, you can create a livable home for a fraction of the cost.

 Cabins packages are available in a wide range of sizes.
 A basic package for a 12-ft-by-32-ft structure that provides 384 square feet of living space costs less than $6,000.

 Each kit includes: